Cloud Shell with Cloud Code integrated, as of the latest release, has the following known limitations and restrictions.

 If you encounter a

-no space left on device error, you'll need to remove files
+no space left on device error, free up space by

-from your home directory using the Cloud Shell terminal to free up
+removing files from your home directory using the Cloud Code